abhay-venkatesh/abhay-venkatesh.github.io/_posts/2020-06-25-systems-thinking.md

 Pessimism is in a way minimalism since doing anything more than necessary is just a seed for some sort of disaster or bad decision in the future.
 Fewer opportunities for entropic disorder is always desirable.

-### Responsibility as an Alternative to Process
+### People over Process

-Absolving decision making to process is a huge mistake.
 Building systems should be a people responsibility not a process responsibility.
-While there might not be a total absolution of all process, that would be impossible, there is a sense in which coming up with the right processes to your organization is key.
+While there might not be a total absolution of all process, coming up with the right processes to your organization is key.

-However, if you find that your team has totally absolved itself to a pre-existing process, it might be a sign that things have gone totally wrong.
 Blind application of process will not lead to greatness because processes have little value outside of the appropriate context.
 And the choice of context must be made by individuals.
 Hence, it is far more important to focus on getting the kind of people who are able to [develop the minimally necessary processes from first principles](https://ericscrivner.me/2017/06/software-process-first-principles/).

-Always rely on decision makers rather than processes.
+In addition to the problem of defining process context, there is a non-linearity in decision making that is difficult to capture in any given process.
+Some decisions matter much more than others, and in fact, these non-linear decisions might ultimately be the only decisions that matter.
+For example, the decision to include a critical system feature that might change the course of a company dramatically can only be made by individuals.
+This is why you cannot replace Founders with a career CEO or worse, a committee.
+This ultimately leads to a rejection of thinking in decision-making mechanisms, and an acceptance of putting talented people in charge.

 ### The Design and Iteration Dialectic